jmaduafo/Dayjs-Events-Calendar/README.md

 For events in the past, the textarea box is gray, for the present, the textarea would be fully red, and events in the future would be green.
-In this case, since it is past 8 PM, all events in the calendar are in the past, thus they are all grayed out
+In this case, since it is past 8 PM, all events in the calendar are in the past, thus they are all grayed out.

+I also used dayjs to update the current time and used javascript logic to add the appropriate suffixes to the date (ex: "st", "nd", "rd", "th").

 <img width="1136" alt="dayjs-calendar1" src="https://user-images.githubusercontent.com/87540591/228046226-20844209-6093-46ed-a693-6ef10766ae39.png">